tomography/tomocupy/docs/source/install.rst

 Tomocupy works in NVidia GPUs of compute capability 6.0 and higher.
 To run tomocupy the system should have an `nvidia driver installed <https://developer.nvidia.com/cuda-downloads>`_.
 Cuda Toolkit is not necessary.
 Run ``nvidia-smi`` to check whether the driver is installed.
 For check compute capability of the GPU, see `this document <http://mylifeismymessage.net/find-the-compute-capability-of-your-nvidia-graphics-card-gpu/>`_.

+0. For faster installation of packages, it is better to use `Miniforge <https://github.com/conda-forge/miniforge>`_.
+Then go to Step 3.

-1. Add conda-forge to anaconda channels
+1. For regular Anaconda, add conda-forge to anaconda channels

 ::